0xPolygonMiden/miden-base/mock/README.md

 # Miden mock

-Utilities to help test Miden programs.
+This crate contains utilities to help with testing Miden rollup components.

 This crate contains builder and mock functions to create objects for testing.
 A mock chain which allows the simulation of a rollup in-memory.
-And some precompute values to speed up testing.
+And some precomputed values to speed up testing.

 ## Features